orbeon/orbeon-forms-doc/faq/form-builder-runner.md

 Form Runner manages form definitions and form data, handles search, validation, and takes care of the plumbing necessary to capture, save, import and export form data.

-For a list of Form Runner features, see [Orbeon Forms Features](../form-runner/feature/responsive-design.md).
+For a list of Form Runner features, see [Orbeon Forms Features](/form-runner/feature/responsive-design.md).

 ### What is the difference between Orbeon Forms, Form Runner and Form Builder?

 - Orbeon Forms is the name for the whole forms solution developed by Orbeon.
 - Form Runner and Form Builder are components part of the Orbeon Forms solution.

-You can use Orbeon Forms without using the Form Runner or Form Builder components if all you are interested in is the XForms engine or the pipeline engine.

 ### What are the hardware requirements for Orbeon Forms?

 Specific requirements will depend on how much load Orbeon Forms needs to handle, but as a starting point:

+- **Memory**
-- **Memory** - We recommend you have enough memory on the server to be able to comfortably allocate about 4 GB to the JVM.
+    - We recommend you have enough memory on the server to be able to comfortably allocate at least 4 GB to the JVM.
+- **CPU**
-- **CPU** - We recommend you use a server with a modern Intel Xeon or Core i7 CPU (2013+, with a Geekbench single-core score of at least 3000).
-We strongly recommend you avoid servers with AMD or Sparc CPUs, as they have significantly slower single-core performance, which isn't appropriate for running Orbeon Forms.
+     - As of 2019, we recommend you use a server with a modern Intel Xeon or Core i5/i7/i9 CPU with a **Geekbench 5 single-core** score of at least 800.
+     - We strongly recommend you avoid servers with older AMD CPUs (prior to the Ryzen line), as they have significantly slower single-core performance, which isn't fit for running Orbeon Forms.
+     - Similarly, we strongly recommend you avoid servers with older Sparc CPUs.

 ### How much load can Orbeon Forms handle?